EU readies Brexit transition deal, Ireland seeks border assurance

 Brussels is keen to give May a positive outcome this week, locking in an interim political accord that Britain would remain in most EU structures without a vote after it leaves next March until at least the end of 2020.
 That will not be legally binding until the full treaty is ratified early next year, however.

 Other parts of the treaty are still being negotiated, including the controversial protocol on Ireland.
-It is not vital to conclude that before offering the transition, but Dublin and 4its EU allies are anxious not to give up a vital element of leverage on London before the border issue is settled.
+It is not vital to conclude that before offering the transition, but Dublin and its EU allies are anxious not to give up a vital element of leverage on London before the border issue is settled.

 Sterling jumped as optimism for a transition deal grew on Monday.
 The pound traded 0.54 percent higher versus the euro, its biggest daily gain since late January.
 The pound also broke through the $1.40 mark against the dollar and was up more than half a percent on the day.